Are you tired of faded BMW headlights? There is nothing more embarrassing than driving a luxury vehicle with oxidized, cloudy, and hazy headlights.

 - Use masking tape to protect your car's paint and trim.
 It is easy to remove and won't damage your paint.
 Electrical tape is another alternative.
 It comes off easily, and the sanding discs can't cut through it easily.

-- Park your BMW on level ground, preferably outside.
+- Park the BMW on level ground, preferably outside.

 - Use masking tape to cover the body panels around the headlight.